The following Information Law practice note provides comprehensive and up to date legal information covering:

 Coronavirus (COVID-19): The Information Commissioner’s Office (ICO) has stated that it recognises the strain placed on some organisations by the coronavirus pandemic.
 For guidance on the ICO's advice to organisations and approach to enforcement in connection with the pandemic (including in relation to the reporting of personal data breaches), see Practice Note: The Information Commissioner’s Office (ICO)—Impact of coronavirus (COVID-19) on the ICO’s activities and approach to enforcement.

-This Practice Note is intended to provide an overview of the laws and regulations relating to cybersecurity, with a particular focus on:
+This Practice Note is intended to provide an overview of the laws and regulations relating to cybersecurity in the UK, with a particular focus on:

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Parliamentary committeesIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to